 If you’d rather watch on your TV, a number of devices including Roku, Apple TV, Amazon Fire TV, Chromecast, Android TV devices, and the PlayStation 4 offer Pluto TV apps.
 Smart TVs from Samsung, Sony, and Vizio are also supported, with the company’s website saying that more are on the way.
 Not all Pluto TV channels are available on all platforms.

 All of the apps we’ve tested display the same interface, with no significant differences between platforms save one that we’ll get into below.

 What about on-demand content?

-Pluto TV’s on-demand offering leans heavily on movies.
-A few off-brand TV shows are available, but the vast majority of what you’re going to find are movies.
+Pluto TV’s on-demand offering has some TV shows, most notably from TLC and Discovery Channel, but the vast majority of what you’re going to find are movies.

 The available content changes frequently, with the service promising new hit movies every week.
-The ever-rotating selection makes it hard to predict what’s available, and it’s not on par with services like Netflix or Amazon Prime Video by any stretch.
+The constantly rotating selection makes it hard to predict what’s available, and it’s not on par with services like Netflix or Amazon Prime Video by any stretch.
 The company has been hauling in bigger names lately, including a distribution deal with Sony that saw Starship Troopers come to Pluto TV.
+Recently, we’ve seen titles like The Machinist, Patriot Games, Hotel Rwanda, Donnie Darko, and Memento show up.

 Will Pluto TV stick around?